qial/vjspout/README.md

 To run in processing, create a folder called "code" and copy into it the files from the code32 or code64 folder, depending on whether you're using the 32 or 64 bit version of Processing and Java.
-Then simply open the vjspout.pde file in the Processing editor.
+Then simply open the vjspout.pde file in the Processing editor and hit the run button.

 # Keys
 #### General Keys